JeremyMcCray/BlueJ.NaiveTicket/README.md

 ### Exercise 2.15
 * Write in full the declaration for a field of type `int` whose name is `status`.

+public int status;

 ### Exercise 2.16
 * To what class does the following constructor belong?
 ```
 public Student(String name)
 ```
+Answer: Student.
 ### Exercise 2.17
 * How many parameters does the following constructor have and what are their types?
 ```
 public Book(String title, double price)
 ```

+Answer: 2, theiy are title which is a string, and price which is a double

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?